Theomat/rtsm/README.md

 ### Multiprocessing

+**Warning**: Multiprocessing kills reproducibility of results, since sub-task ordering is not guaranteed to be the same across runs and new subtasks depend on previous results then changing the execution order changes final results.

 The ``SAT20-MAIN.csv`` contains 400 tests with none that can be at first glance deemed necessary making it a much harder problem so we will use multiple CPUs:

 ```bash